NjivaAndriamanga/resmobilys/README.md

 Manually: here

 To install singularity:
-Follow the instructions at the singularity website
+Follow the instructions at the Singularity website

 ```bash